 BetConstruct Teen Patti vs. Traditional Teen Patti

-The Teen Patti from Betconstruct is similar yet different from the “Bet on Teen Patti” offered by Ezugi and Super Spade Games.
-Like these versions you get to bet on two sides that are pitted against each other – Player A and Player B. However, unlike these versions all cards are not immediately dealt after the first bet, but there are several rounds of betting.
-This is how a game round is played:
+The Teen Patti from BetConstruct is more or less the same as the “One Day Teen Patti” offered by Ezugi.
+You get to bet on two sides that are pitted against each other – Player A and Player B. This is how a game round is played:

 An initial bet is placed on Player A or Player B